shivasurya/pathfinder-docs/query.md

 - `argumentname` : Represents the argument names of the entity.
 - `superclass` : Represents the superclass of the entity.
 (Applicable only for class_declaration)
 - `interface` : Represents the interfaces implemented by the entity.
 (Applicable only for class_declaration)
+- `variabledatatype` : Represents the data type of the variable.
+(Applicable only for variable_declaration)
+- `variablevalue` : Represents the value of the variable.
+(Applicable only for variable_declaration)
+- `scope` : Represents the scope of the variable (example: local, field).
+(Applicable only for variable_declaration)

 ## Query Syntax